openmusic-project/openmusic-project.github.io/libraries.md

-# OM Libraries
+# OpenMusic Libraries

-OpenMusic **libraries** contain extra tools dedicated to specific purposes.
+OpenMusic libraries contain extra tools dedicated to specific purposes.

 A default folder for dynamically loadable libraries is created by OM: